ShamliBajad/Excel-Finance-Analytics/README.md

 ### Soft Skills:

-In addition to technical proficiency, your project also highlights several soft skills that are essential for success:
+In addition to technical proficiency, project also highlights several soft skills that are essential for success:

 - **Refined Understanding of Sales & Finance Reports**: Deep understanding of sales and finance reports enables you to derive actionable insights and communicate findings effectively to stakeholders.